The Bankrate promise

 Let’s say you charge $1,000 a month in everyday spending, and that this spending includes groceries, gas, dining and your cellphone bill.
 Since both cards award 2X miles for all purchases, your rewards value would be the same whether you use the Venture or the Venture X. With both cards, you would earn 2,000 miles, which is worth $20 in travel rewards each month.

 In this case, the Capital One Venture Card will award you 5X miles on your hotel and car rental purchases and 2X miles for your flight purchases.
 That means you’ll earn 7,000 miles for your hotel and car rental charges and 1,600 miles for the flight charges.
-In total, you’ll earn 8,600 miles, an $86 travel value.
+In total, you’ll earn 8,600 miles, worth $86 in travel value.

 In contrast, the Venture X earns stellar rewards when you book your travel through Capital One Travel.
 You’ll earn 5X miles on your $800 airline tickets (4,000 miles) and 10X miles on both your $1,000 hotel stay (10,000 miles) and $400 car rental (4,000 miles).
 In this scenario, you’ll earn a total of 18,000 miles, which equals $180 in travel value.